 How are angioid streaks diagnosed?

 Angioid streaks are found during a dilated retinal examination.
 Fluorescein angiography is often used to confirm the diagnosis and assess the severity of the retinal damage.
-OCT scanning is used as well to help diagnosis CNVM.
+OCT scanning is used as well to help diagnosis MNV.

 How are angioid streaks treated?

-Avastin, Lucentis and Eylea belong to a new class of potent medications, VEGF inhibitors, that prevent CNVM from growing and leaking.
+Avastin, Lucentis and Eylea belong to a new class of potent medications, VEGF inhibitors, that prevent MNV from growing and leaking.
 They have been extensively studied in patients with age-related macular degeneration, and are also highly effective in angioid streaks.
 Click here to learn more.

 What happens if I lose my reading vision?